MaximMandelblum/project_deployment_ops/README.md

 9.  check form kubectl get pods and kubectl get svc , to see if the app and LB service deployed .

 10. connect EKS public cluster ip to check the Application is up and Running .
+11. # Config Bastion:
+Edit ~/.ssh/config on local machine as /general/ssh_config. (modify the template with your pramaters)

+12.# Run jenkins jobs:
+* Kandula app depploy
+* filebeat_deploy
+* node_exporter_deploy
+* consul_deploy

+13.# Stop Environment
+* Run Jenknis job to destory all resources on Kube.
+* Make sure no pods or svc are up.
+* Run ```terrafrom/terraform destory --auto-approve